 - 1. Investigate and pursue establishment of secondary water sources. - 2.
 Take steps to ensure the water system is at adequate capacity in advance of need. - At 70% capacity, begin planning for future expansion or construction of new facilities. - At 80% to 90% of full capacity, based on the growth rate in effect at the time, begin to secure funding and implement the expansion plan or construction of new treatment facilities. - 3.
-Consider impact that future extensions of the water systems will have on the rural character of Macon County. - Extend public water only to those areas capable of supporting commercial or large scale development.
+Consider impact that future extensions of the water systems will have on the rural character of Macon County.

+• Extend public water only to those areas capable of supporting commercial or large scale development or those existing subdivisions/neighborhoods in jeopardy of losing their potable water supply.